SophieBarth/ComputerVision/Get_and_Save_images.md

 ### Load and store images

-The first part of the function contains going to the folder and going thrugh each file "filename" with a for loop.
+The first part of the function contains going to the folder and going through each file "filename" with a for loop.
 Then opening the file with cv2.imread and storing it in the variable img.
 If a copy of the image was stored in img (not None), you can start transforming the image.